There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Exclusion

-If a single step in a claim is a surgical step, the claim as a whole must be rejected (INPI Examination Guidelines, I-C VII.2.1.2.b).
+If, in a claim, one step is a surgical step, the claim as a whole must be rejected (INPI Examination Guidelines, I-C VII.2.1.2.b).

 Furthermore, if the only application of a process described in the description is a surgical application, the process must be rejected (Paris Court of Appeal, 4th Chamber, 29 October 1997).